wp-plugins/offers-for-woocommerce/README.txt

 Provide the ability for customers to submit offers for items in a WooCommerce store.

- * Adds a "Make an Offer" button to products.
+ * Adds a “Make an Offer” button to products on your WooCommerce web store.
- * Provides a form for potential buyers to enter offer details and submit the offer.
+ * Provides a “Make an Offer” form where users can enter the QTY and price for the item they’re interested in as well as their contact information.
- * Email notifications for new offers, accepted offers, counter offers, and declined offers, adjustment through WooCommerce email settings.
+ * Email notifications for new offers, accepted offers, counter offers, and declined offers are sent to both the buyer and the site owner.
- * Manage offers in your WordPress / WooCommerce control panel the same way you manage your orders!
+ * Manage offers from your WordPress control panel through WooCommerce -> Offers just like you would with your WooCommerce orders.
+ * Options to enable/disable offers at the product level as well as options for handling inventory tracked items based on how the WooCommerce settings for back-orders are configured.

 = Get Involved =